-A new venture from ocean tech companies, Spoondrift and OpenROV, who merged to form Sofar and accelerate a future of ocean exploration with better tools to understand and connect us with our planet.
+A new venture from ocean tech companies, Spoondrift and OpenROV, merged to form Sofar.
+Their efforts accelerate a future of ocean exploration with better tools to understand and connect us with our planet.
 The mission of the company is to create pervasive sensor networks to understand and monitor ocean environments and provide critical data for ocean enthusiasts, industry, and conservation.

 California State Parks

-To provide for the health, inspiration, and education of the people of California by helping to preserve the state’s extraordinary biological diversity, protecting its most valued natural and cultural resources, and creating opportunities for high-quality outdoor recreation.
+Our state parks system provides for the health, inspiration, and education of the people of California.
+They preserve the state’s extraordinary biological diversity.
+Through efforts to protect its most valued natural and cultural resources, you’ll enjoy opportunities for high-quality outdoor recreation.

 Follow the Noyo Center’s OpenExplorer Post

 California Marine Protected Areas Collaborative

 The mission of the MPA Collaborative Network is to empower coastal communities to advance MPA management and encourage ocean stewardship.

 Ocean Protection Council

 The Ocean Protection Council or OPC, ensures that California maintains healthy, resilient, and productive ocean and coastal ecosystems.
 Their efforts are essential for the benefit of current and future generations.
 The OPC is committed to basing its decisions and actions on the best available science.
 They promote the use of science among all entities involved in the management of ocean resources.

 We hope this article raises your awareness about the dire condition of our coastal ecosystem.
 Contact any of the agencies listed above to learn more.